From First DUI to Death Penalty

 Serving Tampa and Hillsborough County

-We defend clients facing firearm charges from agencies throughout Tampa Bay, including Tampa Police Department, Hillsborough County Sheriff’s Office, Plant City Police, Temple Terrace Police, USF Police, Tampa Airport Police, Florida Highway Patrol, and federal agencies like the ATF.
+As a Tampa gun crimes lawyer, Rocky Brancato defends clients facing firearm charges from agencies throughout Tampa Bay, including Tampa Police Department, Hillsborough County Sheriff’s Office, Plant City Police, Temple Terrace Police, USF Police, Tampa Airport Police, Florida Highway Patrol, and state agencies like the ATF.

-No matter where your arrest occurred in Hillsborough County—Brandon, Town ‘n’ Country, Riverview, East Tampa, or elsewhere—The Brancato Law Firm stands ready to defend you.
-We also serve clients in Pinellas and Pasco Counties.
+No matter where your arrest occurred in Hillsborough County—Brandon, Town ‘n’ Country, Riverview, East Tampa, or elsewhere—The Brancato Law Firm, P.A. stands ready to defend you.
+The firm also serves clients in Pinellas and Pasco Counties.

 620 E. Twiggs Street, Suite 205, Tampa, FL 33602